amoffat/sh/README.md

 [![Version](https://img.shields.io/pypi/v/sh.svg)](https://pypi.python.org/pypi/sh) [![Downloads](https://img.shields.io/pypi/dd/sh.svg)](https://pypi.python.org/pypi/sh)

-sh (previously [pbs](http://pypi.python.org/pypi/pbs)) is a full-fledged subprocess replacement for Python 2.6 - 3.4
-that allows you to call any program as if it were a function:
+sh (previously [pbs](http://pypi.python.org/pypi/pbs)) is a full-fledged subprocess replacement for Python 2.6 - 3.4 on Linux and OSX machines, that allows you to call any program as if it were a function:

 ```python